 An individual who has received notice of civil or administrative forfeiture has only a limited amount of time to respond.
-Depending on whether the notice is governed by federal or state law, and whether it is civil or criminal in nature, different procedures apply and different deadlines govern the time a property owner has to respond.
+Different procedures and deadlines may apply depending on the nature of the claim and the agency from which it comes.
 The claim deadlines are strictly enforced.
 If you have received such a notice, you may be eligible to file a property recovery claim, but it is imperative that you act promptly.
-It also is imperative that you speak with counsel before filing a claim because filing a careless claim may subject you to criminal prosecution.
-Please contact The Federal Practice Group’s knowledgeable asset forfeiture attorneys to determine your options before they expire.
+It also is imperative that you speak with counsel before filing a claim because filing a careless claim may subject you to further criminal prosecution.
+Please contact the Federal Practice Group’s knowledgeable asset forfeiture attorneys to determine your options before they expire.

 CRIMINAL AND CIVIL FORFEITURE LAW ATTORNEY

-, a Washington, D.C.-based law firm, stands with individuals facing property forfeiture proceedings and underlying criminal charges or civil forfeiture actions.
-The loss of property without compensation intimidates individuals who are usually not aware of the law enforcement agencies’ power to seize lawfully-acquired property.
+the Federal Practice Group stands with individuals facing property forfeiture proceedings and underlying criminal charges or civil forfeiture actions.
+Loss of property without compensation can be intimidating for individuals who are not familiar with the power of law enforcement agencies.

 Many property owners, lacking experience in the nuances of law enforcement investigations, wrongly believe they can “talk their way out” of an asset confiscation.
-More often than not, they prejudice their ability to prevail by failing to seek legal counsel first.
+Often times, the owner will sacrifice his or her property by failing to seek legal counsel.

-An effective forfeiture defense requires an experienced legal team with an understanding of the lengthy and complex process of property recovery and property loss prevention under the law.
-Time is crucial in cases involving asset forfeiture and property confiscation.
-Our law firm is nationally recognized for our aggressive and expeditious representation of our clients’ interests.
+An effective forfeiture defense requires an experienced legal team with an understanding of the lengthy and complex process of property recovery and property loss prevention.
+Attention to time and detail are crucial skills in cases involving asset forfeiture and property confiscation.
+Our firm is nationally recognized for aggressive and expeditious representation of our clients’ interests.

-Our zealous representation in forfeiture litigation, has included cases involving criminal charges and cases where civil seizure actions were taken directly against property, including:
+Our representation in forfeiture litigation has included cases involving criminal charges and cases where civil seizure actions were taken directly against property, including: